jeftegoes/AwsOverview/Management & Governance/Amazon CloudWatch.md

 - It creates a model of the metric's expected values (based on metric's past data).
 - Shows you which values in the graph are out of the normal range.
 - **Allows you to create Alarms based on metric's expected value (instead of Static Threshold).**
+- Ability to exclude specified time periods or events from being trained.

 # 8. Amazon Lookout for Metrics